JULIELab/jcore-pipeline-modules/README.md

 The first and second files are executable JARs.
 The third file must be co-located to the second for successfully running a pipeline with the pipeline runner.

-It is recommended to put all files into one directory, e.g. `$(HOME)/bin`, and create aliases like these:
+Thus, it is recommended to put all three files into one directory, e.g. `$(HOME)/bin`, and create aliases like these:

     alias editpipeline="java -jar $HOME/bin/jcore-pipeline-builder-*.jar"
     alias runpipeline="java -jar $HOME/bin/jcore-pipeline-runner-base-*.jar"